Daffodils are blooming, the grass is green, and children in our town are happily trading homework, backpacks, and

 Invite your child to use the black marker to create a swirly scribble on the paper.
 Next, invite them to color in every shape with their crayons.

 My kids are always intrigued by new art supplies and hiding them away for “rainy days” is one of my best boredom-busting tricks!
 Have you tried the new Mr. Sketch Scented Twistable Crayons?
 Vibrant colors combined with our favorite childhood Mr. Sketch scents create a fun sensory experience that feeds the imagination!
 My boys LOVED them.

 But watch out for that sneaky light blue crayon…it may be Stinky Cheese-scented!

 My son couldn’t help but sniff his artwork!
-His favorite scent is Orange, same as me.
+His favorite scent is Orange, the same as me.

 When the coloring is finished, invite your child to cut out their scribble with scissors.

 Last, invite your child to glue their Scribble Art onto a piece of black construction paper and sign their name with the delicious White Vanilla Icing scented white crayon.

 Isn’t Scribble Art beautiful?
 The doors of our refrigerator are now covered in it!